 Insurers, Lankowski says, are looking at the total financial picture of an applicant – how much coverage does a person need, does that person have enough financial means to purchase insurance, how much assets are involved, etc.

-Dewald says it is in the best interests of an insurance company to find a way to provide insurance.
-Processing an application costs several hundred dollars for an insurer.
+Dewald says it is in the best interests of an insurance company to find a way to provide insurance as processing an application costs several hundred dollars for an insurer.

-- Category: Articles Library, Featured Articles, Featured Story, Life Insurance, Videos
+- Category: Articles Library, Featured Articles, Featured Story, Life Insurance, Tips, Videos